Role

 My Role

-As the lead UX/UI Designer and Researcher, I:
+As Lead UX/UI Designer and Researcher, I:

-led the creation of the low, mid, and high-fidelity prototypes
+Led the creation of the low, mid, and high-fidelity prototypes

-facilitated remote interviews and data synthesis
+Facilitated remote interviews and data synthesis

 Led design